- The goal: delivering analytics

 The bar for high quality external analytics

-- Provide a great user experience.
+- Provides a great user experience.

-Four strategies for delivering customer-facing analytics with Metabase
+Strategies for delivering customer-facing analytics with Metabase

 - The Metabase sidecar (start here)

-- Metabase full app embedding
+- Metabase full-app embedding

 - Fork the Metabase source code